 Epididymitis and Epididymoorchitis

 Although they may be difficult to distinguish on physical examination from scrotal trauma or testis torsion, it is important to accurately diagnose epididymitis and orchitis, as their management is entirely nonsurgical.
 Epididymitis is usually caused by infections.
-In men <35 years old with a history of sexually transmitted infection (STI) exposure, recent sexual activity, epididymitis is often caused by Chlamydia or gonococcal infection, and is generally amenable to treatment with ceftriaxone and doxycycline.
-In older men and those with problems such as significant benign prostatic hypertrophy (BPH), a history of UTIs, or urethral stricture disease, enteric, gram negative bacteria related to ascending urinary infection are much more likely causes and warrant the empiric use of a fluoroquinolone, such as levofloxacin.
+In men <35 years old with a history of sexually transmitted infection (STI) exposure, recent sexual activity, epididymitis is often caused by chlamydial (C. trachomatis) or gonorrheal (N. gonorrhoeae) infection, and is generally amenable to treatment with ceftriaxone and doxycycline.
+In older men and those with altered lower urinary tract function (e.g., significant benign prostatic hypertrophy [BPH], a history of UTIs, or urethral stricture disease), empiric therapy with fluoroquinolones should be considered.
+In these patients, gram-negative enteric bacteria related to ascending urinary infection are much more likely causes.
 In either case, initial broad-spectrum antibiotics should be used until culture results direct further therapy.
 There are also noninfectious or inflammatory forms of epididymitis.
 These are due to the adverse effects of medications, urinary reflux within the ejaculatory ducts, and sperm and fluid extravasation after vasectomy.
 When epididymitis extends into the testis and causes testicular tenderness and enlargement, it is termed epididymoorchitis.

 When diagnosed, epididymitis and orchitis are managed conservatively with antibiotics, anti- inflammatories, analgesics, rest and scrotal elevation.
 If abscess formation occurs, surgical drainage and/or orchiectomy may be necessary.